pookmish/distribution/sites/all/modules/contrib/vertical_tabs_responsive/README.txt

     - Select roles that will see responsified vertical tabs

       Allows you to specify roles that will enjoy responsive vertical tabs.

+ * Whitelisting & Blacklisting

+   This module tries to detect automatically forms where vertical tabs could be responsified with no side effects.
+If you have a form where vertical tabs are not responsified you could try whitelisting it.
+On the other hand, blacklisting is useful when this module automatically responsifies vertical tabs of a form you wouldn't want to be responsified.